How to Use the Qwik Spray System (W/ Pictures)

 spray nozzle on cartridge

-5. Place the provided static mix tip on the plastic threading and hand-tighten the attached nut to the base.
+5. Take one of the provided static mix tips and place it on the plastic threading.
+Ensure the top of the static mix tip is flush with the atomizing nozzle.
+Hand-tighten the attached nut to the base.

 spray nozzle tightened on cartridge